Follow along for a day-long Northshore itinerary that a local chef might create.

 Flowers outside The Barley Oak adding to its casual, neighborhood appeal

 Dinner on the Bayou under the Stars

 For dinner, head to Palmettos on the Bayou, which – tucked away from the road in Slidell – feels a bit like a secret.
-Inside, the dining area is an intimate, welcoming space with a modern bar – the perfect spot for a cocktail or a shrimp remoulade appetizer.
+Inside, the dining area is an intimate, welcoming space with a modern bar – the perfect spot for a cocktail and a Southern-inspired meal.
 Outside, towering cypress and oak trees surround the wooden patio that overlooks a dock along Bayou Bonfouca.
-Under the stars and strings of glowing lights, settle in for an elegant meal: Order the crispy catfish served with Gulf of Mexico blue fin crab, or the sweet tea-brined pork chop paired with crab and grilled corn orzo.
-The smoky, hearty andouille gumbo is a must-eat too.
-It’s served with potato salad – a nod to the German immigrants who settled in the area.
-It’s a meal that tells you a lot about New Orleans Northshore cuisine, taking prompts from the land, waters and its people.
+Under the stars and strings of glowing lights, settle in for an elegant meal that tells you a lot about the Northshore's cuisine, taking prompts from the land, waters and its people.

 Dining in the treetops at Palmettos on the Bayou